 Takeaway:

-IKEA is a furniture company with a wide range of products available.
-It does a great job of categorizing its products on landing pages.
+IKEA is a Scandinavian homewares and furniture company with a wide range of products.
+Because of its large number of SKUs (or stock-keeping units), it does a great job of categorizing its products on landing pages.

 In this example, the page starts with different desk categories with images, so users can quickly find what they’re looking for.